gtiley/diamond-identifiability/scripts/macaulay2/readme.md

 Started again 10/10 7:37am.
 Error `mmap(PROT_NONE) failed`.
 Not restarting to leave just one job at a time.

+This is the same as ndown-nup, so we won't run it.

 ### `nright-nup-6.m2`

 ```shell